Route 66 Route 66

 There is the Launching Pad Café in Wilmington with its "Gemini Giant" statue, the shrine of Our Lady of the Highway near Raymond (since 1959, the "Hail Mary" spelled-out much like the old Burma Shave signs), the Lincoln House in Springfield, the Maple Sirup Farm in Funks Grove, the Chain Of Rocks Bridge, and the beautifully restored Sinclair Gas station in Odell to just name a few.

-This will all add up to making Route 66 more "visible" to the traveling public.
+This will all add up to making Route 66 more "visible" and user friendly to the traveling public.
 The added exposure will, in turn, increase traffic and business along the old road.
 Many historic and newer businesses and properties are already capitalizing on the Route 66 name and, although a few are struggling, all, both old and new alike, would be in a position to profit from a revitalized U.S. Route 66.

 The return of U.S. Route 66 would be a clear benefit to both travelers and the State's economy.
 Smaller communities along the old road would especially be in a position to benefit.
+A new U.S. Route 66 might also be in a position to help create new local jobs during economically troubled times.

 E-mail or write your U.S. Representative at: http://www.house.gov/writerep/